Monmore Green Stadium: 21st Century

 In 2018 the stadium signed a deal with SIS to race every Monday, Tuesday, Wednesday and Friday afternoon and every Thursday and Saturday evening.
 Leading trainer Kevin Hutton joined the track in August 2018.

+In 2022, Entain signed a long term deal with the Arena Racing Company for media rights, starting in January 2024.
+In 2023, the stadium owners announced that speedway would cease after the 2023 season.